matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 data kinds and saw everything together in action.
 Hope you found it useful, please let me know in the comments if you have any questions, I said something wrong or I can explain something better.

-In the Part 2 we will go even deeper and take a look at some more cool examples that build on top of this one!
+In [Part 2](http://matija.me/2020/08/22/haskell-type-lvl-programming-intro-2/) we will go even deeper and take a look at some more cool examples that build on top of this one!
 Here's a teaser question: with our `List a empty` that we developed above, how would you implement `safeTail` function which works only on non-empty lists, analogous to what we have done with `safeHead`?
 Can you do it, what is its return type?